Lightweight Structure-Aware Attention for Visual Understanding: Experiments

-\textbf{Object detection on COCO.} To show the generalization ability of LiSA, we conduct object detection experiments on the COCO dataset using the standard Mask R-CNN~\cite{he2017mask} detection framework with ImageNet-1K pre-trained weights and following the experimental setup in~\cite{liu2021swin} ($1 \times$ schedule of 12 epochs).
-In Tab.~\ref{table_detection}, we compare the results of small models that have comparable FLOPs and parameters.
-As expected, LiSANet-H-S shows the best performance among CNN~\cite{he2016deep} and ViT~\cite{wang2021pyramid,liu2021swin,zhang2021multi,yang2021focal} backbones in AP$^b$ and AP$^m$, while maintaining its efficiency.
-Since object detection is a high-resolution computer vision task (\eg, $800\times1280$), these results demonstrate that LiSA is a better fit for processing a large number of tokens compared to other attention methods~\cite{wang2021pyramid,liu2021swin,yang2021focal}.
+\textbf{Object detection \& instance segmentation.} To show the generalization ability of LiSA, we conduct object detection experiments on the COCO dataset.
+We adopt standard Mask R-CNN~\citep{he2017mask} detection frameworks, which employ ImageNet-1K pre-trained weights for fine-tuning.
+We use a 1$\times$ schedule (12 epochs) and follow the same recipe as in~\citep{liu2021swin}.
+In Tab.~\ref{table_detection}, we show the results of object detection and instance segmentation tasks.
+Our HyLiSANet-S shows the best performances among CNN~\citep{he2016deep}, ViT~\citep{wang2021pyramid,liu2021swin,zhang2021multi,yang2021focal}, and Hybrid ViT~\citep{siinception} backbones in AP$^b$ and AP$^m$, while maintaining its efficiency.
+Since these are high-resolution computer vision tasks (\eg, $800\times1280$), the results demonstrate that LiSA is a proper fit for processing a large number of tokens compared to other attention methods~\citep{wang2021pyramid,liu2021swin,yang2021focal}.

-\textbf{Video action recognition on SS-V2.} We perform experiments on video data to show the wide applicability of LiSA.
-We compare LiSA with other attention operators trained from scratch on SS-V2~\cite{goyal2017something} in Tab.~\ref{table_operator_video}.
-We sample 8 frames per video, and the rest of the details are the same as in Sec.~\ref{sec:ablation_studies}.
-Since structural patterns of videos, \ie, motion patterns, are important cues for recognizing video actions, the operators that learn convolutional priors~\cite{zhao2020exploring,howard2017mobilenets,rao2021global,bello2021lambdanetworks} or geometric structures~\cite{kim2021relational} are more effective than their self-attention counterparts~\cite{vaswani2017attention,raffel2019exploring}.
-LiSA shows even better performance on video than image, in terms of both accuracy and complexity.
-While FLOPs of the attention~\cite{vaswani2017attention,zhao2020exploring} and highly-expressive~\cite{bello2021lambdanetworks,kim2021relational} operators significantly grow due to the increased number of tokens ($T\times H\times W$), LiSA remains efficient due to its log-linear complexity.
+\textbf{Semantic segmentation.} We also evaluate our model on ADE-20K dataset~\citep{zhou2017ade20k}.
+We adopt the popular Semantic FPN~\citep{kirillov2019panoptic} as a basic framework and the model is trained for 80k iterations.
+The stochastic depth rate is set as 0.15, and we follow the same setting of PVT~\citep{wang2022pvt} for a fair comparison.
+Table~\ref{table_semantic_segmentation} summarizes the results on ADE-20K.
+HyLiSANet-S achieves the best mIOU among different models while requiring fewer FLOPs and the number of parameters, indicating that LiSA is beneficial for processing high-resolutions.